MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 ## 1. Learn about HoloLens 2 Industrial Edition

-The HoloLens 2 Industrial Edition has enhanced the HoloLens 2 with new materials and certifications allowing for use in specialized areas.
-The Industrial Edition was designed to be able to be used in both clean rooms or with Intrinsic Safety in mind, which are defined as:
+The HoloLens 2 Industrial Edition has been enhanced and redesigned with new materials and certifications to support a broader set of industrial environments, including:

-- **Intrinsic Safety (i.e., Hazardous Locations)​** - Environment where flammable gasses, vapors, or liquids exist but are generally not present in ignitable concentrations during normal operations.
+- **Clean room environments:** The HoloLens 2 Industrial Edition supports with standards ranging from ISO Class 6 through ISO Class 8where the quantity of foreign particles is limited and restricted, and objects in these spaces have limits on shedding, outgassing, and contaminant retention.
-- **Clean room​** - Environment where the quantity of foreign particles is limited and restricted, and objects in these spaces have limits on shedding, outgassing, and contaminant retention.
+- **Hazardous Locations:** The HoloLens 2 Industrial Edition supports environments where flammable gasses, vapors, or liquids exist but are generally not present in ignitable concentrations during normal operations and includes a UL Class I, Division 2 certification.

-As a result of being UL Class 1 Div 2 certified for safety, and having clean room certified materials​ the HoloLens 2 Industrial Edition can now be used in new work environments.
-These include but are not limited to: semiconductor / silicon manufacturing​, oil & gas/chemicals industry​, and pharmaceutical manufacturing.
+In addition to the upgraded device, HoloLens 2 Industrial Edition features a 2-year warranty & rapid replacement program.

-The HoloLens Industrial Edition also features a 2-year warranty & rapid replacement program​.
-With these increase benefits beyond the other HoloLens 2 editions we encourage you to review our cleaning and handling video.
+## Cleaning and Handling HoloLens 2

-## Video - To Be Created
+Video - In process of being produced.